etotheipi/BitcoinArmory/README.reproducible.md

 Work is being done to make a single static exe that includes everything needed to run Armory on a Windows machine without requiring the end use to install Python or anything else.
 Just double-click on the exe and Armory pops up.

-Right now we need to be able to build Twisted linked against the Python that we build.
-But there is an [issue with Wine][Wine Issue] that is preventing us from being able to build Twisted from a Linux machine.
-We want to be able to do the entire build from the same Linux machine, so the Windows build is halted until the Wine issue is resolved.

 ###Non-reproducible